Knee Injury and Meniscus Tears (cont.)

 Knee bursitis occurs when a fluid-filled pouch (called a bursa) in the knee is irritated, inflamed, or infected.
 Bursas are fluid-filled sacs located around joints that act as shock absorbers that minimize the friction between various tissues, such as the muscles and tendons around the joints.
 In the knee, there are two main bursas, one above the kneecap (patella), and one below the knee joint near the front of the tibia bone.

 Tears of the meniscus can occur from damage to the inside of the knee.
 The medial and lateral menisci (plural of meniscus) are semi-round pieces of cartilage that act as shock absorbers and smooth cushions for the thighbone (femur).
-These menisci can be injured acutely or can become dysfunctional gradually due to overuse.
+These menisci can be injured acutely or can become dysfunctional gradually due to overuse and/or aging.

 Knee joint dislocation can occur due to high-impact, large-force injuries to the knee (sports, motor vehicle accidents).
-This is a rare injury but causes severe damage to all the anatomical components of the knee and can include damage to the blood vessels.
+This is a rare injury but causes severe damage to all the anatomical components of the knee and can include damage to the blood vessels and nerves about the knee.
 This requires emergency treatment or surgery.

 The kneecap (patella) can dislocate to the side of the knee.
-The patella dislocation can be very painful but is generally not life-threatening and can be treated by popping it back into place (reduction of the patella) and splinting.
+The patella dislocation can be very painful but is generally not life-threatening and can be treated by popping it back into place (reduction of the patella), splinting, and physical therapy.

 Knee fractures occur from direct blows to the bones.
 Patella, or kneecap, fractures occur when a person falls directly down onto the knees and the kneecap cracks due to the force.
 Collapse of the top of the tibia bone in the knee (tibia plateau fracture) can occur from sudden compression injury to the knee, especially in people with osteoporosis.
 Other fractures of the long bones (fibula, tibia, and femur) are rare with isolated injures to the knee.